markus-lamm/3d-linear-regression/README.md

-# 3D Linear Regression Application
+# 3D Linear Regression v1.0

 This application is made to display and calculate a 3D Linear Regression model.
 It uses local html, css and js files.
 The application is run locally with a browser and all dependencies are local.